Sleep faster with these apps

 Oct 26, 2018

-Let me ask those late night Twitter users out there: how often do you see someone tweeting “can’t sleep” at 1 a.m.?
-I’m sure many would agree that it is uncommon to stumble upon at least one user expressing his/her wish to sleep.
+How often do you see someone tweeting “can’t sleep” at 1 a.m.?
+It’s pretty uncommon to stumble upon at least one user expressing his/her wish to sleep.
 Who can blame them?
 The struggle of tossing and turning in bed, forcing yourself to doze off while being constantly disturbed with random thoughts is too real.

 In fact, a previous Healthy Living Index report revealed that Filipinos are among the most sleep deprived bunch in the region, getting an average of only 6.8 hours of sleep per night.
 Luckily for us, technology has yet again made a way to help those who suffer from insomnia through means of listening.
 Listening to calming sounds actually keep you distracted from the thoughts that keep you awake, which helps a lot in dozing off faster.
 Without further ado, here’s a list of proven apps that help you drift off to sleep in an instant.